lavanya2122/Pharmacy/README.md

 Comparator is being used to sort the HashMap to order records by total cost and then by Drug Name when there is a match between Drug totals

+Output file:
+A text file with name 'top_cost_drug.txt' will be created in output folder after successful execution of the program

 Assumptions:
 It is assumed that input file contains exactly 5 columns of data (Id, First Name, Last Name, Drug Name, Cost) Any records that have more/ less than 5 columns are ignored with a print statement to the console with the record number that is being skipped